nodejs/node/doc/api/net.markdown

 Stops the server from accepting new connections and keeps existing connections.
-This function is asynchronous, the server is finally closed when all connections are ended and the server emits a `'close'` event.
-Optionally, you can pass a callback to listen for the `'close'` event.
-If present, the callback is invoked with any potential error as the first and only argument.
+This function is asynchronous, the server is finally closed when all connections are ended and the server emits a ['close'][] event.
+The optional `callback` will be called once the `'close'` event occurs.
+Unlike that event, it will be called with an Error as its only argument if the server was not open when it was closed.

 ### server.address()